sarthaxxxxx/AV-C-Robustness-Benchmark/README.md

 Create a json path and pass this into the dataset class.
 We provide a `create_json.py` as a reference of how to create the json.

+### Using the dataset
+Below is the code to use the dataset.
+The possible corruptions are gaussian, impulse, shot, speckle, compression, snow, frost, spatter, wind, rain, underwater, concert, smoke, crowd, and interference.
+The severity is an integer between 1 and 5.

 ```python
 from dataset import AVRobustBench
 file_path = 'path/to/your/json'